Lecture Notes on Quantum Electrical Circuits

 David DiVincenzo is a research director at Forschungszentrum Jülich, professor of physics at RWTH Aachen University, and a part-time affiliate of QuTech, TU Delft.
 He received his PhD from the University of Pennsylvania and came to Germany after 25 years on the staff of the IBM Research Division in New York.
 He is a fellow of the APS and a member of the National Academy of Sciences of the US.
 His research interests focus on the physical implementation of high-quality solid-state qubits for quantum computing.

-Barbara M. Terhal, Delft University of Technology, Faculty Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics | QuTech
+Barbara M. Terhal, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology | QuTech, The Netherlands

 Barbara Terhal is a professor in the Department of Applied Mathematics, Faculty EEMCS at TU Delft and an affiliate of QuTech, TU Delft.
 She received her PhD from the University of Amsterdam (1999) and worked at IBM Research in New York from 2000 till 2010, and as professor of physics at RWTH Aachen from 2010 till 2017.
 She is a fellow of the APS and a member of the Royal Netherlands Academy of Arts and Sciences.
 Her research interests are in quantum error correction, in particular for superconducting qubits, and in understanding the computational and conceptual novelty of quantum information.